-The Student Technology Fee Committee has been meeting monthly since September 2020 to monitor and adjust spending priorities for the 20-21 Plan.
-The Committee met on Monday, April 5 at 4:30pm via Zoom to develop the 21-22 Student Technology Fee Plan.
-Given the number of unknowns and possible significant budget constraints due to possible declining enrollment in the Fall of 2021, the Committee chose to take a conservative approach to developing the 21-22 Plan.
+The Student Technology Fee Committee has been meeting monthly since September 2020 to monitor and adjust spending priorities.
+The Committee met on Monday, April 4 at 4:30pm via Zoom to develop the 2022-23 Student Technology Fee Plan.
+Given the number of unknowns and significant budget constraints due to possible continued declining enrollment in the Fall of 2022, the Committee chose to again take a conservative approach to developing the 2022-23 Plan.
 The Committee continues to be guided by several principles: